endoflife-date/endoflife.date/products/linuxmint.md

 ## Ubuntu Package Support

 * Linux Mint has its own repositories for Linux Mint specific packages, but relies directly on Ubuntu repositories for the majority of the package base, including its mirrors.
+* Packages installed from the `universe` repository are maintained by the community and [they may not receive timely security updates](https://help.ubuntu.com/community/Repositories#Universe).

 ## Feature Support